MichaelRFairhurst/dust/README.md

 });
 ```

-To use this script, provide the flag '--mutator_script=script.dart`.
+To use this script, provide the flag `--mutator_script=script.dart`.

 By default, each mutator (including the three default ones) have equal
 probability.
 However, you may set a weight on custom scripts by appending a `:`